Home (nightclub chain)

 The Home chain of nightclubs was initially started at the height of popularity of house music.
 The chain was originally called "Jacobs" until being bought out in 2015.
 The clubs are notorious for their "anti mobile phones" policy, where phones are confiscated before entrance, and when people breach this rule, a form of "punishment" is implemented.
-The two clubs at the time were two of the largest nightclubs in their respective countries, and were of a number of dance music enterprises operated by the one company, including various other smaller clubs and the outdoor music festival Homelands.
+The two clubs were two of the largest nightclubs at the time in their respective countries, and were two of a number of dance music enterprises operated by the one company, including various other smaller clubs and the outdoor music festival Homelands.

-The broader chain, including the Home Club in London and its outdoor events eventually folded, now Home in Sydney has continued as a successful venue and hosts many famous dance music DJs.
+The broader chain, including the Home Club in London and its outdoor events, eventually folded.
+Home in Sydney has continued as a successful venue and hosts many famous dance music DJs.

 Background

-At its peak, the Home Nightclub chain included two large clubs in Sydney and London, as well as hosting the outdoor Homelands dance music festival.
-The Nightclub chain was the dream of Ron Mcculloch and Big Beats (Inc) who had intended for a broader worldwide chain of clubs including having advanced plans for a New York club, as well as plans for clubs in Singapore and Buenos Aires and outdoor events held in various part of the world.
-The club is notorious for its no drinks policy, which comes with unfortunate "punishments" for people who fail to follow the rules.
+At its peak, the Home Nightclub chain included two large clubs in Sydney and London, as well as hosting the outdoor dance music festival, Homelands.
+The Nightclub chain was the dream of Ron McCulloch and Big Beats (Inc) who had intended for a broader worldwide chain of clubs, which included advanced plans for a New York club, as well as plans for clubs in Singapore and Buenos Aires and outdoor events held in various part of the world.
+The club is notorious for its no mobile phones policy, which comes with "punishments" for people who fail to follow the rules.
 The idea of the clubs was that they would beam performances of DJs to each other, and have International events by transmission.
 The two clubs in Sydney and London were among the biggest Dance music clubs in their respected countries.

 Club openings

-The Sydney Club was the first to open on 13 November 1998 by Antonio Zambarelli, Paul Collings, George Swanson and Ron McCulloch (Big Beat Australia) in Cockle Bay, Darling Harbour.
-It was purposely built as a nightclub, and holding 2000 people, it is one of Australia's biggest regular house music venues.
-The interior was designed by Ron McCulloch, and it features a number of different spaces.
+The Sydney Home Club was the first to open on 13 November 1998 by Antonio Zambarelli, Paul Collings, George Swanson and Ron McCulloch (Big Beat Australia) in Cockle Bay, Darling Harbour.
+It is a purpose built nightclub, and with a 2000 person capacity it is one of Australia's biggest regular house music venues.
+The interior was designed by Ron McCulloch, and features a number of different spaces.
 The main dancefloor holds 700 people.
 It cost A$10 million to build.

-The London Home Club (see full article Home (nightclub)) was a "superclub" in the middle of London on Leicester Square, opened in 1998.
+The London Home Club (see full article Home (nightclub)) was a "superclub" which opened in 1998 in Leicester Square, in central London.
 It had eight levels, and cost £8.5m to build, after hard negotiations over building at the Leicester Square site.

 Closure of London Home and the collapse of Big Beat

-However, Home in London was shut by police only 2 years after its opening.
-It had its licence revoked by police because of evidence of obvious drug dealing in the premises, flagged by an undercover police operation which discovered "open and serious Class A drug dealing and usage".
+Home in London was shut by police only after 2 years of operation.
+Its licence was revoked by police due to evidence of obvious drug dealing in the premises, flagged by an undercover police operation which discovered "open and serious Class A drug dealing and usage".
 At this stage, Home London was owned by Big Beats Pubs and Club Empire, it being jointly owned by Mr McCulloch, George Swanson (the former Whitbread director), and Royal Bank Development Capital.